Geeksltd/Matrix/README.md

 # Want to contribute?
 If you want to contribute to this project please use the following rules.
+It's recommended that you install this Visual Studio Extension used for [editing markdown files](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor).

 ### Path Structure
 For each method or property, it provides one MD file with all the information you need to use it: